jonburdon/calm-little-stars/README.md

 ### CSS code snippets used
 * https://css-tricks.com/snippets/css/transparent-background-images/
 * https://stackoverflow.com/questions/42586729/bootstrap-4-change-hamburger-toggler-color

-### Tools used for automation
-- To convert hex codes to rgba: https://www.rapidtables.com/convert/color/hex-to-rgb.html
-- To create colour pallette from image: http://www.palettefx.com/
-- To find tints and tones of a specific colour: https://coolors.co/
-- To pick colours from image when building colour scheme: https://imagecolorpicker.com/
-- To change colours of images and add transparency: https://www.online-image-editor.com/

 To Inspect which fonts are used where on various websites: Chrome Extension ‘What Font’